 Haplotype networks may more effectively portray the relationships among sequences for populations with low sequence diversity (Crandall & Templeton, 1993), so a Median-Joining Network was also constructed using the software NETWORK 4.5 (Bandelt, Forster, Röhl, 1999) to infer the relationships between haplotypes.

 Haplotype (h) and nucleotide () diversities (Nei, 1987) and their standard deviations (Tajima, 1993), Fu’s Fs and genetic differentiation (using population pairwise Fst) among populations were estimated using ARLEQUIN 3.1 program (Excoffier et al., 2005).
-Fu’s Fs is a powerful tests used to detect population expansions under assumptions of neutrality (Fu, 1997; Ramos-Onsins & Rozas, 2002).
+Fu’s Fs is a powerful tests used to detect population expansion under assumptions of neutrality (Fu, 1997; Ramos-Onsins & Rozas, 2002).
+These indices were calculated for the two main striped field mice fragments (Eastern and Western Palearctic).
+Moreover, to assess whether genetic diversity was higher within the potential refuge regions, these two main groups were divided into five regional subgroups: the first one corresponding to the populations from the Russian Far East; the second one to the animals living in Western Siberia (Western side of the Baikal lake, Novosibirsk region, and Altai region) and Kazakhstan; the third one, to the Central Russian populations (from the Ural mountains to the Moscow region) and Ukraine; the fourth one to all the European and turkish populations; the fifth one, to the Korean, Taiwanese and Chinese field mice.

 The genetic structure of populations was also examined using an analysis of molecular variance (AMOVA) performed in ARLEQUIN.
 AMOVA was conducted at three hierarchical levels of population subdivision: among the two main geographic fragments (Eastern and Western Palearctic groups), among regional subgroups within each fragment (Europe + Turkey, Western Siberia, Central Russia, Russian Far East and China + Korea + Taiwan) and within each regional subgroup.
-The significance of these parameters was estimated by 10 000 permutations of the distance matrix.
+The significance of these parameters was estimated by 10,000 permutations of the distance matrix.

-Demographic histories of the two main field mice groups (Eastern and Western Palearctic fragments) were inferred using an isolation-with-migration (IM) model implemented the IM program (Hey & Nielsen, 2004).
-The model uses the coalescent simulation within a Bayesian inference framework to estimate posterior probability distributions for 5 parameters of the model including: contemporary and ancestral effective population sizes, divergence times (T = t µ) and rates of gene flow between the Eastern and Western fragments.
+Demographic histories of the two main field mice groups (Eastern and Western Palearctic fragments) were inferred using our cytb dataset and an isolation-with-migration (IM) model implemented in the IM program (Hey & Nielsen, 2004).
+The model uses the coalescent simulation within a Bayesian inference framework to estimate posterior probability distributions for 5 parameters including: contemporary and ancestral effective population sizes, divergence times (T = t µ) and rates of gene flow between the Eastern and Western fragments.
 We assumed equal migration rates in both directions (i.e., just one m) and a HKY model of sequence evolution.
-We used a burn-in of 200000 steps followed by a run of 1 million steps.
+We used a burn-in of 200,000 steps followed by a run of 1 million steps.
 Prior boundaries were empirically determined to ensure that the posterior distributions fell completely within the prior distributions.
 The modes of the posterior probability distributions were thus taken as the Maximum Likelihood Estimate (MLE) of the parameters.
 We estimated the credibility intervals as the 90% Highest Probability Density (HPD) intervals (i.e., the shortest span that includes 90% of the probability density of a parameter).
 To ensure reliable convergence toward the stationary distribution, we monitored multiple independent runs, each with 70 up to 100 independent chains under Metropolis coupling to improve mixing.
 Mixing properties of the MCMC were assessed by examining the level of autocorrelation between final and initial parameter values and by visual inspection of the parameter trend plots.
 Analyses were considered to have converged upon the stationary distribution if independent runs generated similar posterior distributions, with each having a lowest effective sample size of 50 for each estimated parameter